Pine outdoor storage bench

 Sand any rough edges and smooth the surface before wiping away any dust.

-Finish off your new storage bench with one of the Woodoc range of exterior sealers that you will find at your local Builders.
+Finish off your new storage bench with one of the Woodoc range of exterior sealers.
 If painting the side panels, apply wood primer and a suitable exterior paint.